HerrZatacke/wifi-gbp-emulator/readme.md

-# Websocket GBP Emulator
+# WiFi GBP Emulator

-A GameBoy printer emulator which provides the received data over a websocket.
+A GameBoy printer emulator which provides the received data over a WiFi connection.
 This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP8266 based board](https://github.com/esp8266/arduino).
 For uploading the Filesystem the LittleFS tool [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required.
 Follow the installation instructions [here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/)

 ## Setup
 Before compiling the project you need to create a `config.h` inside the project folder.
-([`config.h.sample.txt`](/websocket-gbp-emulator/config.h.sample.txt) should be used as a reference)
+([`config.h.sample.txt`](/wifi-gbp-emulator/config.h.sample.txt) should be used as a reference)
 If you run the default setup (similar to the WiFi-Printer) that file can be left empty.
 If your (hardware-)setup is different you can adjust the parameters there.